microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 By the end of this challenge you will be able to

-+ explain the basic concepts of FHIR Search
++ explain the basic concepts of FHIR search
 + perform both Common and Composite searches
 + use modifiers in FHIR searches
 + use Chained and Reverse Chained search result parameters